UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 #### AV items that require boxing

-The small to medium-sized AV materials AV formats that do require additional housing into archival boxes are listed below with the appropriate box title and box type.
+The small to medium-sized AV formats that do require additional housing into archival boxes are listed below with the appropriate box title and box type.

 Please note that there are three distinct boxing systems for AV items, including one for all collecting units besides the Southern Folklife Collection ("Wilson AV Box") and two distinct boxing systems for the Southern Folklife Collection ("SFC AV Box" and "Legacy SFC AV Box").
 These three box systems are listed below with their associated formats and archival box type.
-(It can be tricky at first to get a hang of all of these different boxing systems - if you ever have a question, please feel free to consult the Audiovisual Archivist or a Technical Services processing archivist.
+(It can be tricky at first to get a hang of all of these different boxing systems! - if you ever have a question, please feel free to consult the Audiovisual Archivist or a Technical Services Processing Archivist.
 We're here for you!)

 **Wilson AV Box**
 Collecting units: Southern Historical Collection, University Archives, Rare Books Collection, North Carolina Collection